Complete Guide to an Online Interior Design Degree

 Licensing requirements for interior designers vary state-by-state, so prospective students should check with their state’s regulatory board.
 A careful look at accreditation and licensing requirements is important for prospective students.
 The key accrediting agencies relevant to a career in interior design are the Council for Interior Design Accreditation (CIDA) and the National Association of Schools of Art and Design (NASAD).
 These degrees will best prepare graduates for their career.
 Read More

-Comprehensive List of Schools for an Online Interior Design Degree (10)
+Comprehensive List of Accredited Online Schools - Interior Design Degrees (10)

 Overview of Available Online Interior Design Degrees